MikeHopley/ftl-ships-strategy/index.md

 Artillery is nice late-game if you have scrap to spare (particularly for the flagship), but too expensive to upgrade earlier.

 Since artillery uses a system slot, you can only pick two more systems.
-Note that defence drones work badly on this ship (weapons and drones are vulnerable).
+[Defence drones work badly on this ship](https://i.imgur.com/Y92J2ml.jpg) (weapons and drones are vulnerable).

 Your diverse crew makes distress beacons great.
 Put the Rock on piloting and the Mantis on weapons.
 Move the Engi to doors initially.
 Consider pre-venting the empty rooms on the right side, then letting them refill a bit.